 The racing program requires a significant amount of participation by the parents.
-It is the Program Director's responsibility to activity communicate the summer schedule of events, and to coordinate the parent participation.
+Parents need to be actively engaged in the regatta planning process.

 All parents should expect to attend one large regatta or several MIRCs.
-If parents cannot attend regattas they should seek advice from the Program Director for alternative ways to contribute.
+If parents cannot attend regattas they should seek advice from the coach or AYC Officer for alternative ways to contribute.